Travel TipsÂ

 By Thursday, my dad and I felt like outlaws on the run, with no time to stop anywhere for too long.
 We snagged some breakfast tacos at the Sentinel Marfa before skipping town to explore Guadalupe Mountains National Park in New Mexico.

-The drive from Marfa to Guadalupe was about 2 hours.
+The drive from Marfa to the Guadalupe Mountains was about two hours.
 We passed bare deserts and wind storms and eventually weaved through shrub-covered, round-topped mountains.
 There was no cell service or radio signal, and we couldn’t play our Spotify blend playlist, so I began playing every saved album on my phone, like deep-cut Taylor Swift and John Mayor tracks.
 Then I obviously had to explain the controversy between the two artists.
 My dad and I were really getting to know each other.
-(Take that, Spotify!)
+(Take that, cell service!)

 Song Inspiration: “Dime Store Cowgirl” – Kacey Musgraves